-Senior Households 1.
+Senior Households

 Senior households have special housing needs primarily due to three major concerns - physical disabilities/limitations, income, and health care costs.
-According to the CHAS data (2013-2017), 27.8 percent (17,143) of households in the unincorporated areas of Contra Costa County were headed by seniors, defined as persons 65 years and older.
+According to the CHAS data (2013-2017), 27.8 percent (17,143) of households in the unincorporated areas of Contra Costa County were headed by seniors, defined as persons 65 years and older, and approximately 15.7 percent of the total population is seniors (Table 6-4).
 Some of the special needs of seniors are as follows:

 - Limited Income Many seniors have limited income available for health and other expenses.
 According to CHAS 2013-2017, because of their retired status, 30.0 percent of elderly households in unincorporated Contra Costa County are extremely (30 percent of AMI) or very low (30 to 50 percent of AMI). - Disabilities Of the senior population, 32.4 percent have a disability limitation.
-Because of physical and/or other limitations, senior homeowners may have difficulty carrying out regular home maintenance or repair activities. - Cost Burden Because of an increasing supply of affordable rental housing and low to no mortgage payments, 14.5 percent of senior households in the county experience housing cost burden.
+Because of physical and/or other limitations, senior homeowners may have difficulty -carrying out regular home maintenance or repair activities. - Cost Burden Because of an increasing supply of affordable rental housing and low to no mortgage payments, 14.5 percent of senior households in the county experience housing cost burden.